It's getting cold outside (finally) and thoughts go to warm, comforting soup.

 - 1 garlic clove minced

-- 1 tbsp minced fresh basil or 1 tsp. dried basil
+- 1 tablespoon minced fresh basil or 1 tsp. dried basil

-Tips and Stuff: I added a teaspoon of olive oil because the sausage didn't have enough fat to saute the onion and garlic.
+You can add a teaspoon of olive oil if the sausage doesn't have enough fat to saute the onion and garlic.
 Enjoy!